rootamin/mouse_keys/readme.md

 - Press the right mouse button by pressing the 'r' key.
 - Exit the script by pressing the Esc key.

+## Note
+- This script is only tested on Linux.
+It may not work on Windows or macOS.
+- This script will supress your keyboard input.
+So, you can't use your keyboard while using this script. by pressing the Esc key you can exit the script.
+- This script is not perfect.
+It may have some bugs.
+If you find any bugs, please report them.
+- This script has to re-open in order to be used again after exiting. that's why it's better to use it with sxhkd or similar tools to start it with a keybinding.

 ## Use it with sxhkd
 1. Download the executable file from the releases page.
 2. You can use the executable file with sxhkd to start it with a keybinding.